 On December 11, 2019, following receipt of approval from stockholders at a special meeting of stockholders held on the same day, the Company filed an amendment to our Amended and Restated Certificate of Incorporation to effect a reverse stock split of the Company's common stock at a ratio of one-for-thirteen, or the Reverse Stock Split.
 The Company's common stock began trading on a split-adjusted basis on NYSE American on the morning of December 12, 2019.
 No fractional shares were issued in connection with the Reverse Stock Split.
-Instead, the Company's outstanding common stock decreased from approximately 261.9 million shares to approximately 20.2 million shares (without giving effect to the rounding up for each fractional share).
+Instead, the Company rounded up each fractional share resulting from the reverse stock split to the nearest whole share.
+As a result of the Reverse Stock Split, the Company's outstanding common stock decreased from approximately 261.9 million shares to approximately 20.2 million shares (without giving effect to the rounding up for each fractional share).